Agriculture, Environment, and Biodiversity (AEB) Division

 - Facilitate a collective discussion on coordinated planning for jobs, skills, and human resources in collaboration with institutions and organizations

-The Cluster comprises 46 research, experimental, or service units as primary affiliates and 10 additional laboratories as secondary affiliates.
+The Cluster comprises 46 research, experimental, or service units with primary affiliation and 10 other laboratories with secondary affiliation.
 It encompasses agricultural, environmental, and water sciences, as well as ecology and evolution.
 Within these disciplines, it carries out four long-term thematic projects:

 - Agroecology and Food Systems